10 Best Affordable Homeowners Insurance Companies of 2026

 You should also “schedule” high-priced belongings.

-A company will only pay up to a certain amount for items like expensive jewelry.
+A company will only pay a certain amount for items like expensive jewelry.

 If you need more protection coverage, you can “schedule” them for their appraised value.